 Get some activated charcoal and keep it on hand for that occasional stomach upset.
 It doesn’t to bad.
 There is no expiration date.
 It is the porous form that absorbs the toxins and that doesn’t change once created.

 And remember that mild upsets can be alleviated with a little ginger tea.

 If you enjoyed this podcast, please hop over to Apple Podcasts, SUBSCRIBE and give me a 5-star rating and review.
 Also, please share it with any friends or family who might be interested in this type of content.

 As always, I’m here to help you “taste the traditional touch.”

-Thank you so much for listening and until next time, may God fill your life with grace and peace.
+Thank you so much for stopping by the homestead and until next time, may God fill your life with grace and peace.